TiagoLourinho/Vacuum-Robot-Simulator/README.md

 4. Try to vacuum all dust in the shortest time possible

 5. The simulation ends when all dust was cleaned

+*Note*: The appearance of the simulator might vary depending on the operating system used, and the monitor resolution.